SergProgMan/laravel-api-doc/readme.md

     **git clone https://github.com/SergProgMan/laravel-api-doc**
 - go to cloned folder:
     **cd laravel-api-doc**
-- for first time use command:
+- for the first time use command:
     **docker-compose up --build -d**
 - later you can use:
     **docker-compose up -d**